How do I tell my customers I am ending my business?

-A curator or administrator who settles a bankruptcy or debt restructuring has the task of doing as much as possible for creditors and employees, for example by realising a restart.
+A or administrator who settles a bankruptcy or has the task of doing as much as possible for creditors and employees, for example by realising a restart.
 The chance of this succeeding is greater if an entrepreneur has not yet said goodbye to his customers and the business and customer base are still intact.
 That is why these rules apply in the event of bankruptcy and debt restructuring:

 - You keep your business and customer base as healthy as possible, even if you know that bankruptcy or debt restructuring has been requested.